sqrlserverjava/sqrl-server-base/README.md

 1. Authentication Page Impact
 	* Decide on one of the two approaches explained in [Browser to SQRL Client Correlation](#browser-to-sqrl-client-correlation)
 	* When you are ready to display the SQRL QR code, invoke `SqrlServerOperations.buildQrCodeForAuthPage()`.
 Use the result to display an anchor tag with the SQRL url that wraps the QR code image.
 The expected result in a QR code that can be scanned, clicked, or tapped, as seen in  https://sqrljava.com:20000/sqrlexample
-	* Once the SQRL QR code is displayed, the authentication page must periodically poll the server (using ajay long polling, etc) to see if SQRL authentication is in progress or has completed.
+	* Once the SQRL QR code is displayed, the authentication page must periodically poll the server (using long polling, etc) to see if SQRL authentication is in progress or has completed.
 Completion can be detected by checking `SqrlJpaPersistenceProvider
 .fetchAuthenticationStatusRequired(correlator) == SqrlAuthenticationStatus.AUTH_COMPLETE`  which means that `SqrlCorrelator.getAuthenticatedIdentity` can be used to fetch the `SqrlIdentity` object
    * If `SqrlIdentity.getNativeUserXref == null` then this is the first time this user has authenticated with SQRL, but the user may have previously authenticated to the site via some other mechanism.
 The application should present a one-time account mapping page asking if the user already has an existing account (username/password, google auth, etc) and authenticate them.
 The application should then call `SqrlJpaPersistenceProvider.updateNativeUserXref(String)` to store the mapping between the SQRL identity and the username (or whatever means the application uniquely identifies users).
    * If `SqrlIdentity.getNativeUserXref != null`, the server should load the users data using the xref value and redirect the user to whatever page is typically displayed after authetication takes place